 Galileo’s Starry Messenger (1610) set off the 17th-century race for the Moon – not a race to go there, but a race to map its surface.
 To stare directly at the Full Moon is blinding at night; surface detail is entirely washed out.
 To map the Moon, one must examine the “shadow line” night by night as it passes across the face of the Moon.
 Light moves back and forth, first one way and then the other, casting shadows in both directions at opposite phases.
+No region of the Moon appears the same two nights in a row.
 The lunar map gradually emerges as a composite representation of many individual topographical studies.
 From the Renaissance to the dawn of the modern age, art and science fused together in the representation of the Moon.

 1. Galileo, Sidereus nuncius (Venice, 1610), photograph of Moon engravings.

 2. William Gilbert, De mundo nostro sublunari philosophia nova (Amsterdam, 1651), "New Philosophy, about our World beneath the Moon"

 3. Francesco Fontana, Novae coelestium terrestriumq[ue] rerum observationes (Naples, 1646), "New Celestial and Terrestrial Observations"

 4. Johann Hevelius, Selenographia (Gdansk, 1647), "Map of the Moon"

 5. Giambattista Riccioli, Almagestum novum (Bologna, 1651), Part 1, "The New Almagest."